ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Here the subject of the sentence is ``liver``, but the subject of the ``1.2 cm`` measurement is ``cysts``.

-In this document we describe how Clarity analyzes sentences and attempts to resolve subjects and measurements.
+In this document we describe how ClarityNLP analyzes sentences and attempts to resolve subjects and measurements.

 Source Code